-The first task of the project was to create a sample circle overlay and move a red dot inside the circle.
-These were created using svlStaticEllipse.
 The big circle was created with a radius of 100px (for testing) and the small red dot with a radius of 5px.
 Then to display these overlays on the screen, one has to add theses overlays to the overlayfilter, which takes care of pushing the overlays on to the screen.
-Also, the overlay display task was added to the provided interface of the micronLimitsBehavior, which is a part of visualizationprocess component.
+Also, the overlay display task was added to the provided interface of the BehaviorMicronLimits, which is a part of visualizationprocess component.
 After the successful display of circle and red dot on the screen, random data was generated to mimic the position of the micron tip.